 - Meanwhile, the NEW YORK Senate approved an amendment that would strengthen the state’s data breach notification law.
 The bill is known as the Stop Hacks and Improve Electronic Data Security Handling (SHIELD) Act.
 Much like California’s impending data privacy law, SHIELD extends not just to New York businesses, but to any company that holds sensitive data on New York residents.
 SHIELD now goes to the New York State Assembly for approval.

 - Speaking of CALIFORNIA, lawmakers are scrambling to amend the California Consumer Privacy Act (CCPA) before it goes into effect on Jan.
 1, 2020.
 Earlier this month, the California State Assembly passed numerous amendments meant to modify and clarify parts of the new law.
-Those amendments will now go to the California State Senate, and then to the Governor if approved.
+Those amendments will now go to the California State Senate, and then to the Governor.

 U.S. DATA BREACH NEWS (June 1-16, 2019)